antistud/CoFoundSite/docs/idea.md

 # Submit Your Idea

-### We are actively seeking participants in the 2021 IDEA Series 0 Accelerator.
+### We are actively seeking participants in the 2021 IDEA series early traction program.

-Participants in the 2021 IDEA Series 0 Accelerator will be matched with businesses from around the Grand Island area to help develop their idea or build upon problems that those businesses already have.
+Participants in the 2021 IDEA series early growth program will be matched with businesses and to help develop their idea or build upon problems that those businesses already have.

-The IDEA Accelerator is made up of four rounds.
-Identify, Define, Experiment, and Accelerator.
-Series are broken into stages designed to help you grow your idea.
-Each stage is required to be completed within 2 weeks.
-Participants will be awarded $1000 towards gaining traction with their project.
+To qualify for the 2021 IDEA series early traction program you must complete two validation rounds.
+The first round will required prospects to participate in IDEA storm.
+IDEA storm is a 60 minute Zoom call where innovators from the Grand Island area meet to discuss ideas with potential from real impact.
+Round two prospects will have to complete a mentor storm.
+The mentor storm gives prospects 5 minutes to pitch potential ideas to area mentors.

+To find out more about the 2021 IDEA series early traction program contact us.

 **Who should apply?**
 Anyone with the innovator spirit.